[Table of Contents] | [Implementing ATAG 2.0]

 - Information that is encoded in a way that allows different software, including assistive technologies, to extract and present the information in different modalities.
 ATAG 2.0 uses this term in two contexts:

-- A heuristic measure of how likely users are to notice a user interface component in a user interface that
+- A heuristic measure of how likely authors are to notice a user interface component in a user interface that

 they are operating.
 Prominence is affected by numerous factors,